 - Declaration of any conflict of interest (due to funding sources or any other personal relations)

 - Statement declaring there is no conflict of interest if there is none

 - In the correct format (APA style)

-- Numbered and provided after Tables and Figures
+- Numbered and provided after the list of references

 - Whole submission